popov895/better-desktop-zoom/README.md

 ### Installation

+The extension is available for installation on the [GNOME Shell Extensions website](https://extensions.gnome.org/extension/7263/better-desktop-zoom/).

 To install manually follow the steps below:

 - download the latest version of the extension from the [releases page](https://github.com/popov895/better-desktop-zoom/releases)